-6.4 Door
+6.3 Door

 In order for the insert to burn at its best efficiency, the door must provide a perfect seal with the firebox.
-Therefore, the gasket should be inspected periodically to check for a good seal.
 The tightness of the door seal can be verified by closing and latching the door on a strip of paper.
 The test must be performed all around the door.
 If the paper slips out easily anywhere, either adjust the door or replace the gasket.